 Include a statement on the class syllabus inviting the student to discuss academic needs with you.
 The statement endorsed by the Office of Accessibility is the following: "in pursuant to University policy #3359-38-01, The University of Akron recognizes its responsibility for creating an institutional atmosphere in which students with disabilities have the opportunity to be successful.
-Any student who feels he/she may need an accommodation based on the impact of a disability should contact the Office of Accessibility at 330-972-7928 (v), 330-972-5764 (tdd) or access@uakron.edu.
-The office is located in Simmons Hall Room 105.
+Any student who feels he/she may need an accommodation based on the impact of a disability should contact the Office of Accessibility at 330-972-7928 or access@uakron.edu.
+The office is in Simmons Hall Room 105.